 The RAW file was too big and can be downloaded here:

 If there's anything I can do let me know.

-#3 Updated by Ulrich Pegelow almost 6 years ago
+#3 Updated by Ulrich Pegelow over 6 years ago

 Thank you for submitting your raw file.
 If I am not mistaken, you are referring to the fact that